uilianries/imgui/Integrating-with-Vulkan.md

 ImGui_Impl{platform}_InitForVulkan(window, true);
 ```

-After starting an ImGui context, we give ImGui some of the application Vulkan bindings through an `ImGui_ImplVulkan_InitInfo` struct.
+After starting its context, we give Dear ImGui some of the application Vulkan bindings through an `ImGui_ImplVulkan_InitInfo` struct.
 We then call `ImGui_ImplVulkan_Init()` passing in a pointer to the `ImGui_ImplVulkan_InitInfo` and a `VkRenderPass`.
-This will initalize Vulkan for ImGui.
+This will initalize Vulkan for Dear ImGui.

 We then upload font textures to the GPU.